DialaAssafKourieh/FlashcardDAS/README.md

 pip install pandas openpyxl
 openpyxl is required because pandas uses it as an engine to read .xlsx Excel files.

-▶ How to Run the Program
+## How to Run the Program
 Make sure all files are in the same directory.

-Run the main program:
+Run the main program:python FlashcardsDAS.py

-python FlashcardsDAS.py

- Example Usage
+##Example Usage:
 Are you ready to play the Flashcards quiz?
 Enter Y or N : Y

 Choose a category: